modelica/AsianModelicaConference2022/README.md

 # Organization and Contact

 The conference is organized by Sophia University and Modelon K.K. in corporation with Modelica Users Group Japan and Modelica Association.
-For more detail information and application, please contact the [organizer](modelica2022asian@googlegroups.com).
+For more information and application, please contact the [organizer](mailto: modelica2022asian@googlegroups.com).

 ## Conference Board